Smithx10/sdc-docker/docs/api/divergence.md

   Used by the CNS service.
 * `triton.network.public` (string): Set on a container, used to specify the external network name the instance will use.
+* `triton.network.public_ipv4` (string): Set on a container, used to specify the external network ip address the instance will use.

 The `com.joyent.*` namespace is reserved for Triton specific use cases, these label names are currently defined: